 The Valley of the Rocks (also known as ‘Valley of Rocks’) is a dramatic section of coastline on the northern edge of Exmoor.
 Exmoor never fails to disappoint when it comes to varied and interesting landscape, with this spot certainly being no exception.
 Arriving in the deep valley floor, steep craggy cliffs on either side of you climb up to point skyward.
 Climb to the cliff tops and breathe in the fresh salty sea air, with spectacular views of the seascape.
 Whether you are there under crystal clear blue skies or stormy atmospheric clouds, this is a great place to feel refreshed and rejuvenated.

 Where is the Valley of the Rocks?

-Travelling west from Minehead or Porlock, follow the beautiful coast road towards the village of Lynton.
-The drive is well worth doing in its own right, with stunning views across the Bristol channel to the North or over the rolling hills of the open moor and farmland to the South.
+Travelling west from Minehead or Porlock, follow the beautiful coast road towards the villages of Lynmouth and then Lynton.
+The drive is well worth doing in its own right, with stunning views across the Bristol Channel to the North or over the rolling hills of the open moor and farmland to the South.
 You’re likely to catch a glimpse of an Exmoor pony or two on the way.
-When you reach Lynmouth, you can park here and walk on for 10 minutes.
+When you reach Lynton, you can park here and walk on for 10 minutes.
 Alternatively, continue right into the valley to park your car.

 Valley of the Rocks Walk